env3d-lessons/security-oauth-basic/README.md

      ![Credentials](images/image2.png)

   1. Now that your google oauth2 client is set up, you are ready to code.

+     If you are working in codespaces, the codespaces directory is already configured as the root of your webserver.

-     In your web server, put a copy of the index.html file from https://github.com/env3d/oauth-basic-tutorial/blob/main/index.html
+     If you are using your own web server, put a copy of the index.html file from https://github.com/env3d/oauth-basic-tutorial/blob/main/index.html
      to the `/var/www/html/oauth-basic-tutorial` directory, this way
      you can access this file using the url